The Voice Rehabilitation Specialist (VRS) has:

 · Will focus on the initial stages of rehabilitation, following on from clinical therapy (with a documented referral from the clinician), and facilitating a return to lessons with an appropriate teacher or VHP.

-The Vocal Rehabilitation Specialist (VRS) will have had further training in:
+The Voice Rehabilitation Specialist (VRS) will have had further training in:

 · Endoscopic evaluation of laryngeal function and observations of a range of pathologies.